 - attend Mass each Sunday and Holy Day;

 - pray each day;

 - read Sacred Scripture;

 - go to confession regularly;

 - continue to learn about the faith;

 - help in the mission of the Church (for example, by participating in the life of my parish);

-- faithfully fulfill my vocation (for example, be married in the Church and, God

-willing, raise children in the faith; for example, say "yes" to the call to be a Priest, Sister, or Brother).
+- faithfully fulfill my vocation (for example, be married in the Church and, God willing, raise children in the faith; for example, say "yes" to the call to be a Priest, Sister, or Brother).

-Who is your Confirmation Saint?
+➤ Who is your Confirmation Saint?

-Think about what that Saint did to inspire you, and why you chose the saint.
+Be able to tell the Bishop about your Confirmation Saint, what that Saint did to inspire you, and why you chose the saint.